hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/210_a_plan_of_work_for_india.md

 his caste; and so it remained for thousands of years.
 Not even in the latest books is inter-dining prohibited; nor in any of the older books is inter-marriage forbidden.
 Then what was the cause of India's downfall? — the giving up of this idea of caste.
-As Gitâ says, with the extinction of caste the world will be destroyed.
+As Gitā says, with the extinction of caste the world will be destroyed.
 Now does it seem true that with the stoppage of these variations the world will be destroyed?
 The present caste is not the real Jati, but a hindrance to its progress.